BuildFR v0.4 · beta Request access →

 See what BuildFR would show your team.
 No private data required.

-Tell us your product's name and an email.
-We'll build a sample library from the stuff you're already sharing publicly — App Store, G2, Reddit threads — and send back the themes, the quotes, and a draft spec within 48 hours.
-If you like it, hook up your private sources then.
+Request access with your product's name and an email.
+Your library gets seeded from what you're already sharing publicly (App Store, G2, Reddit threads): the themes, the quotes, and a draft spec, within 48 hours.
+Then decide if you want to plug in private sources.